CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 In the rough concept, for example, the following typical questions should be dealt with:

-* What tasks should the clients fulfill?
+* What tasks should the clients perform?
 Which services must be accessible by the clients?
 Are there any special requirements for the availability of the IT systems or the confidentiality or integrity of the stored or processed data?
 * Should specific hardware components be used in the IT systems?
 This can be important, for example, for the selection of the operating system.
 * Which hardware requirements (CPU, memory, hard disk capacity, network capacity, etc.) are based on the general requirements?
 * Is the network in which the clients are to be used a homogeneous or heterogeneous computer network?